igithub14/usefulScripts/README.md

 # usefulScripts
-Useful scripts just for personal use.
+Just a bunch of scripts for personal use.
 Nothing interesting here.